30,847 Fine Tickets Issued Over Serious Violations During Ongoing Year - UrduPoint

 30,847 Fine Tickets Issued Over Serious Violations During Ongoing Year

+Islamabad Traffic Police (ITP) has issued 30,847 fine tickets over serious violations during ongoing year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Apr, 2022 ) :Islamabad Traffic Police (ITP) has issued 30,847 fine tickets over serious violations during ongoing year including non-completion of routes, misbehavior with passengers, overloading and driving bikes without signals and mirrors, said spokesperson.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Apr, 2022 ) :Islamabad Traffic Police (ITP) has issued 30,847 fine tickets over serious violations during ongoing year.

+Police source said that these violations include non-completion of routes, misbehavior with passengers, overloading and driving bikes without signals and mirrors.

-According to details, ITP is utilizing all resources to facilitate the general public and not only issuing traffic violation tickets to the PSVs for overcharging, misbehavior of driver/conductor and incompletion of route but also canceling the driving license of the PSVs drivers who found repeatedly involved in same violation.
+According to details, ITP is utilizing all resources to facilitate the general public and not only issuing traffic violation tickets to the PSVs for overcharging, misbehavior of driver/conductor and incompeletion of route but also canceling the driving license of the PSVs drivers who are found repeatedly involved in same violation.

 He said that the citizens can lodge their complaint regarding non-completion of routes, misbehavior with passengers or other traffic related issues at this ITP helpline.